monkeyscage/SuperOwned/eip-money-talks.md

         function set(uint u) onlyOwner{x=u;}

         //now you can attach any kind of standard Rent/Borrow Module to your contract, or use it as an asset in a lending process,
-        //meanwhile the ownership of the cotntract will be in the right hands, according to the needs.
+        //meanwhile the ownership of the contract will be in the right hands, according to the needs.

     }